CodeCarbon/JNPEX/readme.md

 # JNPEX Documentation

-JNPEX is a JavaScript class designed to handle JSON file operations, providing functionalities to interact with JSON files such as reading, writing, updating, deleting, and checking the existence of keys.
-This class is particularly useful for managing JSON data in file storage within Node.js applications.
+JNPEX is straight forward libary to handle JSON file operations, providing functionalities to interact with JSON files such as reading, writing, updating, deleting, and checking the existence of keys.

 ## Installation